Let it snow in you house with these easy Snow Globe Cookies decorated with royal icing, coconut and snowy sprinkles!

 At room temp for about a week

 You can also freeze them for about 2 months.
-Thaw in the refrigerator and allow to come to room temp. before serving.
+Thaw in the refrigerator and allow to come to room temperature before serving.

 Nutrition